Mazagon Dock Shipbuilders: Coast Guard vessels

 The yard builds offshore patrol vessels (OPVs) for the Indian Coast Guard.
-These vessels are specialised ships built for patrolling, policing, search and rescue operations in India's exclusive economic zone.
+These vessels are specialised ships built for patrolling, policing, and search and rescue operations in India's exclusive economic zone.
 Each carries a helicopter on board.
-Seven such ships have been delivered to the Coast Guard.
+Seven such ships have been delivered.

 Floating police stations

-Based on the order by the BSF, the yard started construction of floating border outposts (BOPs).
+Based on the order from the Border Security Force (BSF), the yard started construction of floating border outposts (BOPs).
 Essentially these BOPs are floating police stations with four high-speed boats.
 The yard has delivered 9 out of an order of 14 BOPs.

 Other vessels

 Among other ships, the yard has built three fast missile boats, a cadet training ship, and other utility ships for the Indian Navy.
 It has also built Kangan class water tankers for the Iranian naval forces.

 Submarines

 Shishumar-class submarine

 The Shishumar-class submarines are a variant of the Type 209 diesel-electric submarine designed by Howaldtswerke-Deutsche Werft.
-Two vessels of this class were constructed at MDL.
-These were the first two indigenously built submarines in India.
+Two vessels of this class were constructed at MDL, which are the first indigenously built submarines in India.
 INS Shalki was commissioned on 7 February 1992 and INS Shankul was commissioned on 28 May 1994.